Get started with insider risk management

 • I want to prioritize content.
 Selecting this option enables you to prioritize SharePoint sites, Sensitivity labels, Sensitive info types, and File extensions content types.
 If you choose this option, you must select at least one priority content type.

 • I don't want to specify priority content right now.
-If you select this option, the priority content detail pages in the wizard are skipped.
+If you select this option, the priority content detail pages in the workflow are skipped.

 Select Next to continue.